madprops/blog/docs/mallcode/mallcode.md

 The speed of the zones determine the delays that consider the input a letter or word.

-Each zone has 9 files which can be accessed with `U`.

-For instance `U8` would would fetch the 8th asset of the current zone.

 ---

 The only input accepted in the game is a single signal which is either a dot or a dash.
 This can be any keyboard signal or mouse button.